keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 * The power was out.
 * I closed the sliding closet door too quickly, and it unplugged the router.
 * My husband pushed a box of shoes under the bed, and it pushed the extension cable out of its plug.
 * Instead of unplugging the router itself to turn it off and then on again, I flipped the switch on the power strip because I thought it would be less effort.
 I did not fully grasp that this turns off _everything_ in the closet.
-Consequently, I forgot to turn the _closet computer_ back on.
+Consequently, I forgot to turn _closet computer_ back on.
-* I can’t get into the `bios` to configure the _closet computer_ to turn back on when the power returns.
+* I can’t get into the `bios` to configure _closet computer_ to turn back on when the power returns.
-* The _closet computer_ came up before the router and `autossh` stopped trying to open the `ssh` tunnels to the _bastion server_ after a period of time, because `systemd` is designed to give up and stop trying.
+* _closet computer_ came up before the router and `autossh` stopped trying to open the `ssh` tunnels to the _bastion server_ after a period of time, because `systemd` is designed to give up and stop trying.
-* My router refuses to route any traffic whatsoever until I point DNS away from the `pi-hole` on the _closet computer_.
+* My router refuses to route any traffic whatsoever until I point DNS away from the `pi-hole` on _closet computer_.
 * Hubris.

 ## A hosting solution held together by glue and popsicle sticks